Science Fiction Timeline Site

 Sparta, early spring: Mopping-up operations.

-Sparta, spring: Whitlock arrives from Earth.
-Referendum begun.
+Sparta, spring: Caldwell Whitlock arrives from Earth.
+Referendum begins.
 Four companies of ex-Helots sent to New Washington.

-[Note that Whitlock's comments about New Washington on PS 87 must refer to the parts of that planet already sympathetic to the rebels, since PS 129 makes it clear that there is as yet no news of Falkenberg's campaigns.
-Also, there is insufficient time for the Helot troops to reach New Washington before the end of "Prince of Sparta", much less send a message back to Owensford.
-Presumably his comments are in error or refer to their training on Sparta.
-PS 66, 301.]
+[PS 66, 301.
+Note that Whitlock's comments about New Washington on PS 87 must refer to the parts of that planet already sympathetic to the rebels, since PS 129 makes it clear that there is as yet no news of Falkenberg's campaigns.
+Also, there is insufficient time for the Helot troops to reach New Washington before the end of "Prince of Sparta", much less send a message back to Owensford, so Owensford's statement that the Helots are doing well on New Washington (PS 301) must be an error.]

 Jan and Feb: